ysoftware/Banner-View-Controller/README.md

 # Banner View Controller

 A port of Apple's BannerViewController to Swift.
 Requires target of iOS 8.1 or higher.
+Thre is also a version that works with iAd+AdMob on iOS 7.0 or higher.
 Works great with both iPad and iPhone.
 Won't appear on view controllers presented modally over rootViewController.

 ####Installation